Socialist Labour Party (UK): History

-On 2 April 2019, two Labour Party councillors sitting on Hartlepool Borough Council, one of them the ceremonial mayor, defected to the SLP complaining of racism and homophobia in Hartlepool Labour.
-Another councillor resigned and joined the party after being suspended by Hartlepool Labour amidst claims he helped one of the defectors in his election campaign.
+On 2 April 2019, two Labour Party councillors sitting on Hartlepool Borough Council, one of them the ceremonial mayor, defected to the SLP; complaining of racism and homophobia within Hartlepool Constituency Labour Party (CLP).
+Another councillor resigned and joined the party after being suspended by Hartlepool CLP amidst claims he helped one of the defectors in his election campaign.
 The defections gave the Socialist Labour Party its first councillors since 2014.
 While in the 2019 United Kingdom local elections both Hartlepool councillors lost their seats, a week later, with Labour having lost overall control of the council, the SLP gained a further three councillors, including the leader of the council.
-However, the party contested only one Hartlepool seat in the 2021 local elections, coming last, and no longer has any elected representation.
+However, the party contested only one Hartlepool seat at the 2021 local elections, finishing in last place, and no longer has any elected representation.

-The Socialist Labour Party campaigned for Britain to leave the European Union during the 2016 United Kingdom European Union membership referendum.
-The party also advocated a unilateral withdrawal without invoking Article 50.
+The Socialist Labour Party campaigned for the United Kingdom to Leave the European Union at the 2016 United Kingdom European Union membership referendum.
+The party had also previously advocated a unilateral withdrawal from the membership bloc without invoking Article 50.